paramedicjack/Wireshark-for-Software-Engineers/README.md

 Many tutorials out there do not contain sample captures.
 This tutorial aims to give you a chance to explore everything that you learn with sample traffic so you get a fuller experience of probing network traffic similar to what you might learn on the job.

-Wireshark documentation is generally informative, however it can be sparse in some particular areas.
+Wireshark documentation is generally informative, however it can be sparse in the implementation.
 This tutorial will aim to bridge that gap.

-## Focus

-This tutorial is oreinted towards Software Engineers and the main traffic analyzed will be in UDP and TCP packets.

 ## Contents